-- Ensure you are aware of the changes made at your club, following the guidelines provided by the government, The FA and The WFA. - For parents, you or your child may be anxious or unsure whether to resume previous activities, such as football.
+- Ensure you are aware of the changes made at your club, following the guidelines provided by The WFA. - For parents, you or your child may be anxious or unsure whether to resume previous activities, such as football.
 Please only support their return to powerchair football activity when they feel confident to do so. - Parents to provide consent to your club that you/your child is happy to return to activity and you are aware of the changes made.
-New consent shall be given after every change to the WFA procedures.

-- All players, parents and personal assistants to undertake a self-assessment prior to attending any training activity for any COVID-19 symptoms.
-No-one should leave home to participate in powerchair football activity if they, or someone they live with, has any of the following: - A high temperature (above 37.8°C); - A new, continuous cough; - o A loss of, or change to, their sense of smell or taste - Waiting for a SARS-CoV-2 (COVID-19) test result
+New consent shall be given after every change to the WFA procedures. - All players, parents and personal assistants to undertake a self-assessment immediately prior to attending powerchair football for any COVID-19 symptoms.
+Noone should leave home to participate in powerchair football activity if they, or SOMEONE THEY LIVE WITH, has any of the following: - A high temperature (above 37.8°C); - A new, continuous cough; - A loss of, or change to, their sense of smell or taste - Returned a positive SARS-CoV-2 (COVID-19) test result - Waiting for a SARS-CoV-2 (COVID-19) test result